buddypress/buddypress/readme.txt

 <h4>Who's Using BuddyPress?</h4>

-More and more WordPress with BuddyPress powered sites are popping up.
-You can take a look at some of the best sites on the <a href="http://buddypress.org/demo/">BuddyPress demo page</a> or the <a href="http://wordpress.org/showcase/flavor/buddypress/">BuddyPress section of the WordPress showcase</a>.
+More and more BuddyPress powered sites are popping up.
+You can take a look at some of the best sites on the <a href="http://buddypress.org/showcase/">BuddyPress Showcase</a>.

 <h4>Plugins: Adding So Much More</h4>

 BuddyPress boasts an ever growing array of new features developed by the awesome plugin development community.
-There are more than 300 BuddyPress plugins available, and the list is growing every day.
+There are more than 330 BuddyPress plugins available, and the list is growing every day.
 For a full list of plugins, please visit the <a href="http://buddypress.org/extend/plugins/">BuddyPress.org plugins page</a>.
 You can also install any of these plugins automatically through the plugin installer menu inside of your WordPress installation.

 <h4>More Information</h4>